cms-opendata-education/HSSIP-Finland-2019/README.md

 Avoimesta datasta histogrammit - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Avoimesta%20datasta%20histogrammit.ipynb)
-Here I have presented how popular certains names have been in USA during 2019 and how places where you can rent a bicycle are located in Vantaa in form of a histogram.
+Here I have presented how popular certains names have been in USA during 2019 and how places, where you can rent a bicycle, are located in Vantaa in form of a histogram.

 Open data_tieliikenneonnettomuudet.ipynb -Eero
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Open%20data_tieliikenneonnettomuudet.ipynb)